Lazarus (comics): Critical reception

 Lazarus has received positive reviews since its debut.
 According to review aggregator Comic Book Roundup, critics gave the first issue an average score of 8.7/10 based on 32 reviews.
 The series as a whole averages 8.6/10 based on 284 reviews.
 Critics and fans often praise the world-building in Lazarus, but Lark and Rucka see it as secondary and think it receives too much focus.
 Publishers Weekly said Forever's "fascinating complexity" made Lazarus stand out from other graphic novels.
-Writing for Comics Alliance, KM Bezner said every character, including the diabolical ones, displayed humanity and "[blurred] the lines between shades of morality".
+Writing for ComicsAlliance, KM Bezner said every character, including the diabolical ones, displayed humanity and "[blurred] the lines between shades of morality".
 On Broken Frontier, Tyler Chin-Tanner described "Lift", the series' second story arc, as "a moving tale of family sacrifice".
 The series has appeared on many comic critics' "best of" lists.

 Many critics compared Lazarus with other genre works.
 The timeliness of Rucka's premise made the series stand out among dystopian fiction for IGN reviewer Melissa Grey.
 Garrett Martin wrote in Paste Magazine that the series was unlike other contemporary class warfare genre fiction like the novels Hunger Games or Blackacre because it is told from the oppressors' point of view.
 Oliver Sava reviewed the series for The A.V.
 Club and said it stood out from Image's other science fiction comics "because it's more grounded in current political and economic trends".
 Rucka specifically addressed fan-drawn parallels to the television series Game of Thrones, saying he had not read the books and purposely avoids watching the show to avoid unintentionally borrowing ideas from it.
 Lark thinks the comparison to Game of Thrones works to some extent, but points out that Lazarus concentrates more on a single character.

 Lark was praised for being equally good at depicting violence and introspection, and Martin said it was Lark's finest work.
 According to Lark, the characters in Lazarus rarely say what they mean, and some vital story beats are depicted by wordless art.
 Arcas received notice for adding texture and depth to Lark's art and using pallette changes to help tell the story.